 Call the Sports Medicine Department at 216.444.2185.

-Care Enhancement (CE) is an exciting new educational experience that we piloted successfully in the 2011-2012 academic year and are continuing to shape going forward.
-Our concept is that residents learn about the care of our most vulnerative patients by coordinating and delivering services to this population during this block.
+Care Enhancement (CE) is an exciting newer educational experience that we piloted successfully in the 2011-2012 academic year and are continuing to shape going forward.
+Our concept is that residents learn about the care of our most vulnerable patients by coordinating and delivering services to this population during this block.
 It feels really good when you know that something you arranged or did yourself made a big difference for a patient.
 The CE resident communicates closely with the Inpatient Team and Center for Family Medicine (CFM) physicians and staff to identify opportunities to prevent hospital admissions and readmissions, enhance quality of life, improve patient and caregiver satisfaction, and prevent adverse outcomes.
 Contact with patients and families can occur in the home, in the CFM, in the hospital, or in the nursing home or other extended care facility.

 Integrative Medicine in Residency Track